 1. A supplier makes a claim to us on the net-negativity of their products by presenting evidence: Lifecycle Assessment (LCA) or Environmental Product Declaration (EPD) which attests that the product has absorbed more CO2 that it has emitted.

-2. Based on this evidence, compliance to Puro methodology requirements is done by Puro’s independent assessor, DNV GL, who visits the production facility, validates the accuracy of data and issues an audit statement.
+2. Based on this evidence, compliance to Puro methodology requirements is audited by Puro’s independent assessor, DNV GL, who visits the production facility, validates the accuracy of data and issues an audit statement.
 The costs of the verification are covered by Puro.earth.

 3. The verified volume of extra carbon absorbed in the products is then issued CO2 Removal Certificates (CORCs) for every metric ton of CO2 removed and stored.